startin-blox/djangoldp/README.md

 ## permissions
 This allows you to add permissions for AnonymousUser, logged in user, author ... in the url:
 Currently, there are 3 choices :
-* PublicPostPermissions
+* ObjectPermission
-* PrivateProjectPermissions
+* AnonymousReadOnly
-* NotificationsPermissions
+* InboxPermissions
 Specific permissin classes can be developed to fit special needs.

+ObjectPermission give permissions assign in the administration

-PublicPostPermissions gives these permissions:
+AnonymousReadOnly gives these permissions:
 * Anonymous users: can read all posts
 * Logged in users: can read all posts + create new posts
 * Author: can read all posts + create new posts + update their own